krys2fa/ai-learning-platform/docs/KNOWLEDGE_TRANSFER_PLAN.md

 - Ensure all team members can confidently use React and related technologies.
 - Provide ongoing mentorship and support.
 - Document solutions to common problems and best practices.
+- Ensure secure role-based access using Firebase and Redux.

 ## Methods & Timeline